E05European refugees between South Asia, the Middle East and Europe

 They sought protection, assistance and public recognition in a variety of locations – including territories under British colonial rule, such as the British Mandates in the Middle East and British India.

-After 1947/48, some remained in the newly forming states of India, Pakistan and Israel, while others returned to Europe (particularly Britain, East and West Germany) or migrated elsewhere.
+After 1947/48, some remained in the newly formed states of India, Pakistan and Israel, while others returned to Europe (particularly Britain, East and West Germany) or migrated elsewhere.

 • How did individuals negotiate their status while seeking refuge in the Middle East or South Asia?